-E-gineering is a 100% employee-owned ESOP and remains debt free.
+E-gineering is 100% employee owned.
 That keeps us in position to always do the right thing for our clients, our employees and their families, and our community.

-E-gineering is led by five officers who work alongside other E-gineers on a daily basis.
+Although E-gineering is employee owned, most of our long time leadership team and original founders remain in place to guide day to day operations.
 Maintaining a hands-on approach helps keep the leadership team in touch with our clients’ needs at all times.

 Troy solves business problems with technology.
 Technology is great, but it can’t just be about the technology.
 Total Cost of Ownership is a vague term, but the idea should not be ignored.
 Troy views it as his job to find the best way to apply technology in a cost efficient and effective manner.
 Clients should know what they are getting into from a complexity and long-term support perspective.
 Troy enjoys helping clients navigate the complex web of products, technologies, frameworks and processes – all the while keeping the business objectives in mind.
 Troy likes to “work himself out of a job” – empowering and educating clients to make long-term use of any deliverables.